The Marijuana Control, Legalization and Revenue Act of 2016

 “Cannabis Business” is a for profit or nonprofit entity that cultivates, wholesales, or retails cannabis, and includes, but is not limited to, cannabis manufacturers, cannabis distributors, cannabis retailers, analytical cannabis laboratories, and medical cannabis retailers.
 It does not include collectives or cooperatives.

-“Cannabis Business Certificate” is a certificate issued by the division indicating that the cannabis business has successfully applied for inclusion on the list of entities registered as cannabis manufacturers, cannabis distributors, cannabis retailers, analytical cannabis laboratories, medical cannabis retailers, or as compassion providers, as set forth in Section 27230 “Types of Registered Businesses.”
+“Cannabis Business Certificate” is a certificate issued by the division indicating that the cannabis business has successfully registered for inclusion on the list of entities registered as cannabis manufacturers, cannabis distributors, cannabis retailers, analytical cannabis laboratories, medical cannabis retailers, or as compassion providers, as set forth in Section 27230 “Types of Registered Businesses.”

 “Cannabis plant canopy” shall mean the total combined canopy area as measured by the horizontal extent of the plant or combination of plants at the widest point and measured in a straight line.